 We will continue to post updates on this page as we receive them.

-Sibley Hospital has started to provide COVID-19 vaccines to eligible patients.
-Please visit the Sibley website for details: https://www.
+Sibley Hospital provides COVID-19 vaccines to eligible patients.
+Please visit the Sibley website for details.

 Please note that MyChart is managed by the Johns Hopkins Health System, and unfortunately we cannot assist you with most of the technical problems which you may encounter during the sign up process.
 We have however learned from our patients that a common problem has been the lack of an Activation Code while signing up.
 If this occurs, scroll to the bottom of the enrollment page and click “SIGN UP ONLINE”.
 You will then be directed to a separate page to enter your demographic information.
 Once you click “submit” at the bottom of this page, you will receive a message stating they will email you within one business day to continue the enrollment process.

-Medstar Health is using this site to register patients to receive the vaccine: www.medstarhealth.org/mhs/about-medstar/covid-19-vaccine-information.
-Currently, Medstar patients who are either DC residents age 65 and older or Maryland residents age 75 and older may register by following the directions on the site.
-It appears that only individuals who are currently patients in the Medstar system are eligible to register on this site at this time.
+Medstar Health is allowing patients to register to receive the vaccine here.
+Only individuals who are currently patients in the Medstar system are eligible to register on this site at this time.

-Howard University Hospital is currently offering the vaccine to DC residents age 65 and older.
+Howard University Hospital is currently offering the vaccine to DC residents who meet the eligibility criteria determined by the DC DOH.
 Currently they do not appear to be limiting access to appointments to their existing patients.
-Further information on registration is available here: huhealthcare.com/healthcare/hospital/coronavirus-vaccine-information.
+Further information on registration is available here.

 Rising COVID-19 infection rates across much of the United States are resulting in frequent changes to health guidances and requirements.
 As such, it is important for your health and the health of those around you to stay updated on the changes in the places where you live, work, and visit: